learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Importing classrooms without complete availability results in them only being available for the first timeslot.
 - The catalog can not be sorted using the start time of sections.
 - The nametag printables include deactivated users, causing them to include differeent sets of users from other printables.
+- The ajax scheduler sometimes does not differentiate between classes with different background colors.